Engoo Blog Business & Work

 Rain check

 This expression comes from outdoor events that are canceled because of bad weather.
-People who bought tickets are given "rain checks" that allow them to come to another event in the future.
+People who bought tickets are given "rain checks" that allow them to attend another event in the future.

 Asking someone for a rain check is not quite the same as rescheduling.
-Rescheduling means choosing a new time or date for an appointment that is more convenient.
+Rescheduling means choosing a new time or date for an appointment.
 Rain checks, however, are for a time in the future that has not been decided yet.

-If you are not sure when you will be available for another meeting, ask for a rain check.
-This expression is a little more casual than the others we've covered in this article, so it's better to use with friends in casual situations.
+If you are not sure when you will be available for another meeting, you can ask for a rain check.
+This expression is more casual than the others we've introduced in this article, so it's better to use with friends in informal situations.

-It looks like I will be very busy for a while.
+• It looks like I will be pretty busy for a while.
 Can I get a rain check?
 Maybe we can meet next week.

-Surprises and unexpected changes are a normal part of life, so don't feel bad when you need to reschedule your plans.
+Surprises and sudden changes are a normal part of life, so don't feel bad when you need to reschedule your plans.
 Just be polite, apologize and suggest a new day or time that's better.
-Use these examples as a guide and choose the right one that is appropriate for your situation!
+Use these examples as a guide and choose the right one that is appropriate for your situation.